 Since early 2020, COVID-19 has spread around the world.
-It has killed over 130,000 people in the UK and over 4 million people worldwide (by August 2021).
+It has killed over 140,000 people in the UK and over 5 million people worldwide (by 10th November 2021).
 It has made many more people seriously unwell.

 Widespread vaccination is helping to save lives, reduce severity of illness and reduce spread of the disease.
 Most adults in the UK have now been vaccinated.
-By early August 2021, over 88% of adults in the UK had received at least one dose of vaccine.
+By 10th November 2021, 87.5% of the population aged 12 years or over in the UK had received at least one dose of vaccine.

-The vaccination programme in the UK has so far focussed on adults because older adults are more likely to suffer from severe disease or die from COVID-19 than younger people.
+The vaccination programme in the UK initially mainly focussed on adults because older adults are more likely to suffer from severe disease or die from COVID-19 than younger people.
 Although children and young people usually do not become very unwell with COVID-19, some do develop serious illness and a few have died.
 Young people with COVID-19 occasionally develop a serious inflammatory condition called paediatric multisystem inflammatory syndrome (PIMS-TS).
 In England, in the first year of the pandemic (until the end of February 2021), 251 under 18-year-olds (about 20 per million) were admitted to intensive care with COVID-19, and 25 (about 2 per million) died; 309 (about 26 per million) developed PIMS-TS.